TechTinkerer42/tzlookup-service/benchmark/README.md

 # benchmarks

 As an imaginary target performance, we assume an SLA of *50ms* on the *95percentile*.
+The amount of concurrent connections is to be determined during the benchmarks.

 ## Tooling
 Benchmarks are done with [vegeta](https://github.com/tsenart/vegeta)